faiyazalam/WordPress-plugin-user-login-history/README.txt

 true

 1. columns - List of column keys used to render columns on the listing table.
 Default keys are:
-<pre><code>operating_system,browser,time_login,time_logout</code></pre>
+<pre><code>operating_system, browser, time_login, time_logout</code></pre>

 1. Available Column Keys:
-<pre><code>user_id,username,role,old_role,ip_address,country_name,browser,operating_system,timezone,user_agent,duration,time_last_seen,time_login,time_logout,login_status</code></pre>
+<pre><code>user_id, username, role, old_role, ip_address, country_name, browser, operating_system, timezone, user_agent, duration, time_last_seen, time_login, time_logout, login_status</code></pre>

 = Geo Tracking =

 The plugin uses [a free third party service](https://tools.keycdn.com/geo) to detect country and timezone based on IP address.
 Many projects are using this free service due to which sometimes the server of the service provider becomes slow.
 This may affect the login functionality of your website.
 Hence it is recommended that you do not enable this functionallity unless you have paid service or reliable service.
-If you have a paid service, you can contact us to integrate it.
+If you have a paid service, you can [contact us](https://userloginhistory.com/contact/) to integrate it.

 = Login Statuses =